bostonbachexchange/scatter-plot-bicycle/README.md

 This is a React project that fetches cyclist data from a JSON file and visualizes it using a scatter plot.
 The data is sourced from [freeCodeCamp](https://www.freecodecamp.org/) and represents the 35 fastest times up Alpe d'Huez.

+## Deployed Application

+The application is deployed and can be accessed at [Deployed Link](https://bostonbachexchange.github.io/scatter-plot-bicycle/).

 ## Getting Started

 To run this project locally, follow these steps: